VMware vSphere Monitoring

 Veeam ONE Monitor offers a variety of tools for monitoring the VMware vSphere environment from any perspective and with any level of detail.

 With Veeam ONE Client, you can:

 - Monitor health state of the virtual environment.

 Quickly review the state of virtual infrastructure components, see the latest alarms, detect the most problematic objects and drill down to the problem source for further investigation.

-- Use the VMs dashboard to view the list of VMs in a virtual infrastructure container and check additional details for every VM — such as VM's current state, parent host, IP address, DNS name and the amount of resources the VM is currently consuming.
+- Use the VMs dashboard to view the list of VMs in a virtual infrastructure container and check additional details for every VM — VM current state, parent host, IP address, DNS name and the amount of resources currently consumed by the VM.

 Detect what virtual infrastructure objects are consuming the most and the least amount of CPU, memory, disk, network, and swap resources, or select additional counters to detect resource consumers in other areas.